songexile/Adroit-Frontend-Manager/iot-frontend/README.md

-# Adroit Frontend Manager - Frontend
+# Adroit Manager Frontend - Frontend

-This is the frontend application for the Adroit Frontend Manager, built with Next.js.
+This is the frontend application for the Adroit Manager Frontend, built with Next.js.

 ## Getting Started